kaveh163/MERN-Pagination/README.md

 8. In the root of the app run "npm start" from the commandline.
 9. In the cliend folder of the app run "npm start" from the commandline.

-## Usage
-This app provides visitors with the recipes posted by different users and allows them to search recipes by ingredients.

-## Tests
-This app was tested manually.